The LOW BRASS ENSEMBLE

 participation is the key.

-Listening to Low Brass Ensemble musical performance is a wonderful experience!
+Listening to Low Brass Ensemble musical performance (go here to listen to some Mp3 tracks) is a wonderful experience!
 It combines the brilliance of the

 Trombone Choir with the richness of the Tuba/Euphonium Ensemble.
 As it is a new group, literature